-There are four (4) soil type found on the subject property:
+There are two (2) soil type found on the subject property:

-Millhopper Sand (0% - 5% slopes)

-Hydrologic Soil Group: A
+Gainesville Sand (0% - 5% slopes) Hydrologic Soil Group: A

-This soil type is moderately well drained and permeability is rapid at the surface.
+This soil type is well drained, surface runoff is slow, and permeability is rapid at the surface.
 This soil type poses only slight limitations for homes without basements.

-Fort Meade Fine Sand (0% - 5% slopes)

-Hydrologic Soil Group: A
+Fort Meade Fine Sand (0% - 5% slopes) Hydrologic Soil Group: A